JasonPuglisi/inami-irc-bot/README.md

 be referenced in the `clients` section (these are your IRC server connections).
 Most options, such as passwords, can be omitted or left blank (they are in the example for reference).

+Some functions may benefit from having `gomemcache` installed, but they will work without it.
+To use this dependency, you must have `[memcached](https://memcached.org/)` installed.
+Installing this dependency is recommended to reduce API calls and improve command response time.

 ## Overview